From volunteer to valued leader: Perla’s 29-year journey with SMRC

 Stepping through the door

-“I walk in… and said, uh, you looking for volunteer or is there any available position here?” she remembered.
+“I walk in… and said, uh, you looking for volunteer or is there any available position here?” she says.
 “From then on, that’s the door that opens up… I said to myself before anyone who could offer me anything, I’ll pledge my loyalty and dedication 101%.”

 Perla began volunteering at reception and was immediately struck by the warmth of the team.

 “They make you feel welcome… very homey,” she said.
-“It’s a good experience, like very close knit family.”
+“It’s a good experience, like very close-knit family.”

 Learning, growing and leading